LeetLLM

 Send each question through both system prompts.
 Record the outputs.
 For this offline comparison, request deterministic decoding where the selected runtime supports it and record all generation, retrieval, and model-version settings.
 Temperature zero reduces sampling variation in many runtimes; it doesn't by itself guarantee identical output across provider or backend changes.

 In practice, you'd use an API client or a local model.
-The key is to keep every parameter identical except the prompt itself, so you're measuring the prompt's effect, not sampler noise.
+Keep every parameter identical except the prompt itself, so you're measuring the prompt's effect, not sampler noise.

 Step 3: Write the judge rubric

 A rubric turns subjective quality into countable scores.
-Here's a simple three-axis rubric for our support bot:
+Here's a simple three-axis rubric for our docs assistant:

 Axis1 (Poor)3 (Okay)5 (Excellent)